Best Mountain Bike Pedals of 2024

 If you plan to ride on multiple pedals or use the same pedals on multiple bikes, use a pedal washer before installing them.
 Pedals are designed to tighten as you ride them, and absent a pedal washer, they can get pretty stuck on crank arms.

-About the Author/Why You Should Trust Us
+About The Author/Why You Should Trust Us

 As an outdoors writer covering adventure and gear, I have written multiple pieces about mountain biking, and I have a long history with the sport.
 I have also contributed multiple guides to Treeline Review, Backpacker, and other outdoor publications/organizations.